In Iran, false belief a poison fights virus kills hundreds

 In Iran, the government mandates that manufacturers of toxic methanol add an artificial color to their products so the public can tell it apart from ethanol, the kind of alcohol that can be used in cleaning wounds.
 Ethanol is also the kind of alcohol found in alcoholic beverages, though its production is illegal in Iran.

 Some bootleggers in Iran use methanol, adding a splash of bleach to mask the added color before selling it as drinkable.
-Sometimes it is mixed with consumable alcohol to stretch supply, other times it comes as methanol, falsely advertised as drinkable, Hovda said.
+Sometimes it is mixed with consumable alcohol to stretch supply, other times it comes as methanol, falsely advertised as drinkable.
 Methanol also can contaminate traditionally fermented alcohol.

 Methanol cannot be smelled or tasted in drinks.
 It causes delayed organ and brain damage.
 Symptoms include chest pain, nausea, hyperventilation, blindness and even coma.